ALABAMATBI

 A concussion is a type of traumatic brain injury (TBI) caused by a bump, blow, or jolt to the head.
 Concussions can also occur from a fall or a blow to the body that causes the head and brain to move quickly back and forth.

-Centers for Disease Control and Injury Prevention, each year US emergency rooms treat an estimated 173,285 sports- and recreation-related concussions among children and adolescents and these types of injuries have increased by 60% over the past decade.
+According to the Centers for Disease Control and Injury Prevention, each year US emergency rooms treat an estimated 173,285 sports- and recreation-related concussions among children and adolescents and these types of injuries have increased by 60% over the past decade.
+Activities with the highest risk of concussion include (but are not limited to) football, basketball, soccer, and other recreational activities. |

 Any one or group of these symptoms may appear immediately and be temporary, or delayed and long lasting.
 The appearance of any one of these symptoms should alert the responsible personnel to the possibility of concussion.